WINNEBAGO & BOONE COUNTIES GENEALOGICAL SOCIETY

 At each meeting, our speaker makes a presentation about a specific topic related to genealogy or a topic of local interest.

 Based on the success we've had in using Zoom for our monthly meetings, we plan to continue offering Zoom meetings.
-Meeting invitations will be sent to all WBCGS members with an email address.
+Meeting invitations will be sent to all WBCGS members with an email address prior to each meeting.
+Members and non-members can register for our meetings using the links below.

 At each meeting, our speaker makes a presentation about a specific topic related to genealogy or a topic of local interest.

 Based on the success we've had in using Zoom for our monthly meetings, we plan to continue offering Zoom meetings.
-Meeting invitations will be sent to all WBCGS members with an email address.
+Meeting invitations will be sent to all WBCGS members with an email address prior to each meeting.
+Members and non-members can register for our meetings using the links below.

 |